 Bromyard, St Peter's Church - 5.2 miles (Historic Church)

-The Time Machine Dr Who Museum - 5.2 miles (Museum)
+The Time Machine Museum of Science Fiction - 5.2 miles (Museum)

 Bromyard Local History Centre - 5.3 miles (Museum)